eMedicine Specialties > Ophthalmology > Retina

 Background

 Acute retinal necrosis (ARN) can lead to uveitis, retinal detachment, and blindness.
 Acute retinal necrosis was first described in the Japanese literature in 1971 and termed Kirisawa uveitis.
 During the past 3 decades, acute retinal necrosis syndrome has been a source of fear, frustration, and fascination for many ophthalmologists.
-Unfortunately, it usually is a visually devastating condition for the patient.
+Unfortunately, it can be a visually devastating condition for the patient.

 Pathophysiology